Society

 “Those works created from solitude and from pure and authentic creative impulses – where the worries of competition, acclaim and social promotion do not interfere – are, because of these very facts, more precious than the productions of professionals.”
 Wrote DuBuffet

-In 1972 and English author transposed the movement’s name from Art Brut to Outsider Art, perhaps to soften the original name.
+In 1972 an English author transposed the movement’s name from Art Brut to Outsider Art, perhaps to soften the original name.
 For a long time the two names meant the same art movement, but after a certain point there was a divergence in particulars about the two names and might connote two branches of the movement (depending upon who one asks).

 To quote Raw Vision (the largest magazine about the Outsider Art Movement).